canonical/rebac-admin-ui-handlers/_example/README.md

 curl localhost:9999/reset
 ```

 There's also a shell script, `test.sh` that invokes some API endpoints via `curl`.
 This is meant to be used as a test and also CLI example reference.
 You can also use it to populate some data into the running server.
+Try `test.sh --help` for more about the script.

 ## Testing